 PROJECT ON A PAGE—STAGED DRAWINGS

-In construction projects, drawings are often used to show how a building project changes over the timescale of the project.
+We often use drawings in construction projects, to show how a building project changes over the timescale of the project.
 The images can vary from illustrations by an architectural artist to computer generated animations style images.

 PROJECT ON A PAGE—INFOGRAPHICS

-One of my favourite methods of creating a project-on-a-page is using infographics.
+My favourite method of creating a project-on-a-page is to use an infographic.
 This style of electronic illustration has been growing in popularity over the last decade or so.
 Infographics get their name from combining information and graphics into exciting pictorial images.
-There is no real boundaries on how they can be used—imagery, illustrations, data visualisations (like pie charts and bar graphs) maps, numbers and symbols can all be used to present and link ideas (the image shows a creative commons infographic on how laws are made in the US).
+There are no real boundaries on how they can be used.
+Imagery, illustrations, data visualisations (like pie charts and bar graphs) maps, numbers and symbols can all be used to present and link ideas.
+The post image shows a creative commons infographic on how laws are made in the US.

-Creating a project-on-a-page involves a team effort led by a communications consultant that can help translate the technical material generated by content experts into concepts to be realised by a graphic designer.
+Creating a project-on-a-page involves a team effort led by a communications consultant.
+It can help translate the technical material generated by content experts into concepts to be realised by a graphic designer.

 If you are interested in developing something like this for your projects or proposals, please contact us.